wajihasaeed123/Project_Portfolio/README.md

 ## Projects

 ### 1. **iFix: Automotive Diagnostic Android Application**
-A robust automotive diagnostic application available on the Google Play Store. iFix connects to vehicles via Bluetooth using an ELM327 scanner and supports ISO CAN (Controller Area Network) protocols, providing users with real-time insights and diagnostic capabilities.
+A robust automotive diagnostic application sold on Fiverr and available on the Google Play Store. iFix connects to vehicles via Bluetooth using an ELM327 scanner and supports ISO CAN (Controller Area Network) protocols, providing users with real-time insights and diagnostic capabilities.

 **Key Features:**
 - **Bluetooth Connectivity**: Connects seamlessly with cars using ELM327 scanners.
-- **ISO CAN Protocol Support**: Compatible with 11-bit 500 baud and 29-bit 500 baud protocols.
+- **ISO CAN (Controler Area Network) Protocol Support**: Compatible with 11-bit 500 baud and 29-bit 500 baud protocols.
 - **Diagnostics**: Reads and diagnoses trouble codes and freeze frame data.
 - **Real-Time Data**: Monitors vehicle performance with alerts.
 - **Custom Gauge**: Displays RPM in real-time using Android's native graphics libraries like Canvas Paint.